 “I talked with my girls about where we put things depending on what they are:

 - recycling (something valuable to be saved and used)

 We looked at the containers for all three and talked about how words can fit into these categories.
-They really liked this object lesson and talked about what words would fit into which place.
-It was really good for my daughter who struggles with her sister’s harsh words and gives them power over her!
+They liked this object lesson and talked about what words would fit into which place.
+It was really good for my daughter who struggles with her sister’s harsh words and gives them power over her!”

-Share with your kids your journey in this area, and celebrate even small steps of growth for either of you.
+Share with your kids your journey in this area, and celebrate even small steps of growth for any of you.
 When kids learn this, they are learning something most adults struggle with!
 Continue to reinforce their confidence: “When people say hurtful things, you can figure out what’s really true and what to do!
-Then you can learn and grow instead of letting your anger control you.”
+Then you can learn and grow instead of letting your hurt or anger control you.”